-The Company adopts the policies and frameworks set by the Group which include the sustainability measures set out in the Rolls-Royce Holdings plc Annual Report on pages 34 to 45.
+The Company adopts the policies and frameworks set by the Group which include the sustainability measures set out in the Rolls-Royce Holdings plc Annual Report on pages 30 to 36.
 The Company is aligned to the objectives of the Group.
-The Directors fully recognise their responsibility to have regard to the impact of the Company's operations on the community and environment.
+The Directors fully recognise their responsibility to have regard to the impact of the Company's operations on the community and environment, including [X] and other transitional commitments.